"OK. Now, you remember what to do?" Carlos' black eyes squinted

 "I've been robbed!
 Stop, thief!"
 The cry put the speed of Achilles on

-Victoria's heels and she began running, her long, reddish-blonde curls waving
+Victoria's heels and she began running, her long, reddish-blonde curls

 behind her.
-Her lips parted, her white teeth shined, her eyes burned on the
+Her lips parted, her white teeth shined, her eyes burned

 people she shoved past.
 Carlos had disappeared.
-The thought made her want to
+The thought made her

-flee the area as panic welled in her breast, but her mind took over for her
+flee the area as panic welled in her breast, but her mind took over

-heart and she slowed to a walk, her eyes focused straight ahead, her clenched
+heart and she slowed to a walk, her eyes focused straight ahead, her

 fingers hiding the necklace tucked neatly in the palm of her hand.